Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week0.md

 gp env AWS_SECRET_ACCESS_KEY=MySecretKey
 ```

-* Prepared for creating budget

-To create budget in AWS I created environment variable which is my account ID this was executed with these commands:
+* Prepared for creating budget, To create budget in AWS I created environment variable which is my account ID this was executed with these commands:
 ```
 gp env AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text)
 ```